rayyyan/flexFlix/Readme.md

 - Reusable Components: Some components from a starter kit that were used in previous projects were utilized in this app.
 By reusing these components, cozz ihad only 2 days to work on it, it saved me time.
 - Reanimated: Reanimated is only used for slick Screen animation .

+``

+# Note: I know Some Of the configs needs to be an env Variables